IoriBranford/beeshooter/genesis/doc/POSTMORTEM.md

 Only bullets used this formula.
 Enemies rotated by directly setting the animation and flips.

 Many games just have round bullet sprites to avoid such calculations.
-But I wanted to port as faithfully as I could and that felt like a cop-out.
+But that felt like a cop-out as I wanted to port faithfully to the best of my ability.
 Of course, if I were on a schedule, it would be smartest to at least start with round bullets and add rotation if time and CPU budget allowed.

 ## Compression